 - Planning and performing the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 Reasonable assurance is a high level of assurance. - Assessing the risks of material misstatement of the financial statements, whether due to fraud or error.
-Included in that assessment is a consideration of the District's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of those charged with governance: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Performing tests related to compliance with certain provisions of laws, regulations, contracts and grants, as required by Government Auditing Standards.
+Included in that assessment is a consideration of the District's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of the Board of Commissioners: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Performing tests related to compliance with certain provisions of laws, regulations, contracts and grants, as required by Government Auditing Standards. - Our audit does not relieve management or the Board of Commissioners of their responsibilities.

-We are also required to communicate significant matters related to our audit that are relevant to the responsibilities of those charged with governance, including:
+We are also required to communicate significant matters related to our audit that are relevant to the responsibilities of the Board of Commissioners, including:

+- Internal control matters

 - Qualitative aspects of the District's accounting practice including policies, accounting estimates and financial statement disclosures

+- Significant unusual transactions

 - Significant difficulties encountered

 - Disagreements with management

+- Circumstances that affect the form and content of the auditors' report

+- Audit consultations outside the engagement team

 - Corrected and uncorrected misstatements

-- Internal control matters

-- Significant estimates

-- Other findings or issues arising from the audit
+- Other audit findings or issues